christopherdent/dinofinder2020/README.md

 The back-end is powered by Ruby on Rails 6.0.3.2.

-## How to Launch the Game in Your Local Environment
+## How to Launch the App in Your Local Environment

 The game is stored in two separate repositories, one for the back-end and one for the front-end.

 Front-end:  https://github.com/christopherdent/dinofinder2020.git

 Back-end:  https://github.com/christopherdent/dinofinder-backend.git

 Clone both repos into the same directory and navigate to the top level of the back-end.
 From there, run `bundle install` to install the required gems.

 You will also need to start a PostgreSQL database by typing `rails db:create`,   run your migrations using `rails db:migrate`.

 Finally, enter `rails s` to start your local server and `npm start` in the front end directory to start the app.